 From 1 July 2013, the first stage of the NDIS began in the Newcastle local government area of the Hunter in New South Wales (NSW), the Barwon area of Victoria, Tasmania for young people aged 15-24, and in South Australia for children aged 0-5.
 From 1 July 2014, the NDIS commenced in the Australian Capital Territory (ACT), the Barkly region of the Northern Territory, and the Perth Hills area of Western Australia.
 Also, from 1 July 2014, the Hunter trial extended to the Lake Macquarie local government area and in South Australia the age cohort increased to 13 years of age.
-Transition to the full scheme in NSW, Victoria, Queensland, South Australia, Tasmania, the ACT and the Northern Territory commenced progressively from July 2016 and rollout of the Western Australian state-delivered scheme commenced in July 2017.
+Rollout of the full scheme in NSW, Victoria, Queensland, South Australia, Tasmania, the ACT and the Northern Territory will commence progressively from July 2016.